mkdoc/mkpi/doc/readme/grammar.md

 ## Grammar

-The default processing instruction grammar includes functions for including markdown documents, executing commands and wrapping results in fenced code blocks.
+The default processing instruction grammar includes functions for including markdown documents, executing commands and more.

 ### @include